lawrencecandilas/lsc/README.md

 ### Installation
 `lsc.php` is a PHP application, so you will need a web server such as Apache running and setup to handle PHP scripts.
 You may want to use php-fpm or other configuration that allows `lsc.php` as a different local user than `www-data` for security purposes.

 - `lsc.php` requires the PHP `sqlite3` module.
 You can install this under Debian with a `sudo apt-get install php-sqlite3`.
 - Create the .INI file.
 - Copy `lsc.php` to a location accessible and serveable by your webserver.
 You can rename `lsc.php` if you want.
+- `lsc.php` does not emit absolute URLs so it can be attached to any external URL by your reverse proxy.
-- `lsc.php` automatically creates its database when you access it the first time.
+- `lsc.php` automatically creates its database when you access it the first time.  - You will need to log in with the default superuser password - `admin` and `admin`.
+You'll be required to change that password before doing anything else.

 `lsc.php` was developed and tested under a Linux Debian 11 system with PHP 8.2.
 Earlier versions of PHP may not be supported.